 DBRS Morningstar based its ratings on the following analytical considerations:

--- A Covered Bonds Attachment Point (CBAP) reflective of the likelihood that the source of payments will switch from the Reference Entity (RE) to the cover pool (CP).
-Piraeus Bank SA (Piraeus) is the Issuer and RE for the Programme.
+-- A Covered Bonds Attachment Point (CBAP) of BB (low), which is the Long Term Critical Obligations Rating of Piraeus Bank (Piraeus).
+Piraeus is the Issuer and Reference Entity for the Programme.
 DBRS Morningstar does not currently classify Greece as a jurisdiction for which covered bonds (CB) are a particularly important financing tool.
 Piraeus is subject to the European Union’s Bank Recovery and Resolution Directive.
 The CP is composed of residential mortgage loans.
 DBRS Morningstar considers it likely that this form of lending would be part of the activity of a going-concern entity possibly resulting from the resolution of the RE.

 -- A Legal and Structuring Framework (LSF) Assessment of “Very Strong” associated with the Programme.